Aayusha2055/aayushapaudel.com.np/_posts/2019-08-14-Best-Food-Joints-In-Kathmandu.markdown

 ### Halal, Dhobidhara Marg
 Halal is another local eateries in Kathmandu, that serves you delicious biryani at the cheapest rate.
 There are several other places that serves you authentic biryani as well, but they are extremely expensive.
 And that's how hunting a place that serves authentic biryani was important to me.
-When I finally found the place, I was excited to try my taste They serve a plate for 200Rs only.
+When I finally found the place, I was excited to try my taste.
+They serve a plate for 200Rs only.
 The spices in their biryani is rich.The sad part is that because the preparation takes time, they only serve it on Sundays, Tuesdays and Fridays.
 Personally, for a biryani lover like me, it’s a win win.